mainkoon81/Study-02-AB-Testing/README.md

    - Two-Way(factor) ANOVA Test (one response VS two predictors with multiple(`>=3`) classes)
      - As an extension of the one-way ANOVA, it examines the influence of 2 different 'categorical' input variables(X1, X2) on the 'numerical' response variable(Y).
 The two-way ANOVA not only aims at assessing the main effect of each independent variable but also if there is any `interaction` between them. https://www.youtube.com/watch?v=ajLdnsLPErE&t=442s
      - [Notice]: We have 2 categorical variables, but we should generate **2** integrated categorical variables.
 In order to do this, note that `one of two original categorical variables cannot hold more than binary classes` because it's a two-way ANOVA.
-This binary classes becomes `[World-I]` & `[World-II]`.
+This binary classes are sacrificed and become `[World-I]` & `[World-II]`.
      <img src="https://user-images.githubusercontent.com/31917400/48743285-5f9aea80-ec5a-11e8-8468-7fea2dc42a2b.jpg" />

    - MANOVA Test (Multivariate Analysis of Variance)